Optical Flares in the Luminous Fast Blue Optical Transient AT2022tsd ("Tasmanian Devil"): Introduction

-Early-time LFBOT spectra show a hot, featureless blue continuum with blackbody (BB) temperatures of $\sim$15,000–30,000 K and a persistent lack of strong spectral lines, with H and He emerging only late (e.g. \citealt{xiang_2021}).
-The spectral energy distribution often deviates from a single BB, implying additional non-thermal contributions.
-Bright radio and X-ray emission suggest dense circumstellar interaction and pre-explosion mass loss \citep{ho_2019,huang_2019,coppejans_2020,bright_2022}.
-LFBOTs typically occur in star-forming dwarf and spiral galaxies, though AT2023fhn resides in intergalactic environments (\citealt{chrimes_2024a}) but with a circumstellar environment similar to that of other LFBOTs (\citealt{chrimes_2024b}).
+Early-time spectra of LFBOTs are characterized by a hot, featureless blue continuum with blackbody temperatures of $\sim(1.5$--$3)\times10^4$~K and a notable absence of strong spectral lines, with hydrogen and helium features emerging only at later times (e.g., \citealt{xiang_2021}).
+Unlike core-collapse supernovae (CCSNe; \citealt{branch_2017}), LFBOTs evolve more rapidly and are not powered by radioactive decay.
+While their peak luminosities can rival those of superluminous supernovae (SLSNe; e.g., \citealt{quimby_2013,galyam_2019} and references therein), LFBOTs lack hallmark SLSN features such as broad O~II absorption and nebular-phase spectra, and they arise in distinct environments (e.g., \citealt{leloudas_2015,moriya_2024}).

-LFBOTs differ from core-collapse supernovae (CCSNe), which have slower evolution and are powered by radioactive decay.
-While LFBOTs can rival superluminous supernovae (SLSNe) in brightness, they lack hallmark SLSNe features such as broad O~II absorption or nebular spectra \citep{galyam_2019}, and they occur in different host environments.
+LFBOTs are typically found in star-forming dwarf and spiral galaxies, although some events, such as AT2023fhn, occur in intergalactic environments while still exhibiting circumstellar properties similar to other members of the class \citep{chrimes_2024a,chrimes_2024b}.
+They do not strongly trace active star-forming regions within their hosts and show a weaker dependence on metallicity than other extreme transients.
+Their volumetric rate is estimated to be $\lesssim1\%$ of the CCSN rate (e.g., \citealt{coppejans_2020,ho_2023b}).